-If you’re looking not only for the right place for you, but for your four-legged family, we’ve got you covered.
-South Loop is extremely dog friendly due to its proximity to three dog parks: Grant Bark Park, Coliseum Park Dog Friendly Area and D’Angelo Dog Park.
+If you’re looking not only for the right place for you but for your four-legged family, we’ve got you covered.
+South Loop is extremely dog-friendly due to its proximity to four dog parks: Grant Bark Park, Anderson Park, Coliseum Park Dog-Friendly Area, and D’Angelo Dog Park.

 Options for South Loop parking include free parking, on-site parking, permit parking and permanent off-site parking.
 Most people prefer reliable on-site parking, which is offered by most condos and apartments for around $250/month.
 For those who prefer permanent off-site parking, SpotHero and Parking Spotter are great resources.